waynodiablo/Oystercard/pills/code_reviews.md

-# How To Code Review
+# Preparing Your Code For Review

 >This pill is basically a summary of [this talk](https://youtu.be/uqf4vG2L95Q).
 The [slides for the talk](https://slides.com/leoallen/code-reviews) are available if you want a brief overview of the talk.

-This pill is designed to give you an insight into how to review other people's code.
-At the same time it is intended to act as a valuable tool for writing your challenges/tech tests, as when doing them you **should always be thinking about your code from the perspective of someone reviewing it**.
-Below are the main questions that CTOs/coaches at Maker's Academy ask themselves when looking over your code:
+This pill is designed to act as a set of guidelines for writing your challenges/tech tests.

+Below are the main questions that CTOs/coaches at Maker's Academy ask themselves when looking over your code.
+Remember when writing your code that you **should always be thinking about your code from the perspective of someone reviewing it**.

+## Summary of Guidelines

+Use this summary to check off your code when reviewing it before submission to make sure it's ready for review:

+* Has it matched the specification?
+* Is it clean code?
+*

 ## Has it matched the specification?